dylanblandino12/airbnb-sql-analysis/README.md

 - Guest activity is concentrated in a few neighbourhoods, with **Five Points and Highland** receiving the highest number of reviews, indicating stronger visitor demand.

+## Investment Recommendation

+Based on the analysis of listing distribution, pricing, and guest activity, **Five Points** emerges as the most attractive neighbourhood for Airbnb investment.
+The area combines high demand—reflected by the highest number of reviews—with a strong concentration of listings and competitive average prices, suggesting consistent occupancy and lower investment risk.